Fire-Bellied Toad Care Sheet

-Ask an associate about Petco's selection of books on Fire-Bellied Toads and the variety of Petco Brand products available for the care and happiness of your new pet.
-All Petco Brand products carry a 100% money-back guarantee.
+Ask a Pet Care Center employee about Petco's selection of products available for the care and happiness of your new pet.
+All products carry a 100% money-back guarantee.

-Pregnant women, children under the age of 5 and people with weakened immune systems should contact their physician before purchasing and/or caring for a Toad and should consider not having a Toad as a pet.
+Pregnant women, children under the age of 5, senior citizens and people with weakened immune systems should contact their physicians before purchasing and/or caring for a toad and should consider having a pet other than a toad.

-Go to the Centers for Disease Control at cdc.gov/healthypetscdc.gov/healthypets for more information about Toads and disease.
+Go to the Centers for Disease Control at cdc.gov/healthypets for more information about toads and disease.

 The information on this Care Sheet is not a substitute for veterinary care.
 If you need additional information, please contact your veterinarian as appropriate.